 Did you know that 90% of startups end in failure?
-You want to avoid your small business resulting in disaster.
+You want to avoid your small business resulting in disaster and in this post we have small business success tips for new entrepreneurs.

 If you're a new entrepreneur, there is probably going to be a lot that you need to learn quickly in order to stay afloat.